Black Tea Benefits: 10 Reasons It’s More Amazing Than You Knew

 To tap into the accuracy-enhancing black tea benefits, enjoy a cup during the workday.

 Your health is a long-term game, so reducing your risk of the big players—heart disease, stroke, and cancer—is important.
 Luckily, black tea can help you do just that.

-Specifically, black tea has been shown to reduce the risk of stroke, and that’s according to a huge body of research.
+Specifically, black tea has been shown to reduce the risk of stroke thanks to its positive effects on blood vessels, and that’s according to a huge body of research.